Activities of NENCPPH

 Healthy Weight Promotion Initiatives

-As a means of addressing obesity in the Northeastern Region, the NENCPPH healthy weight action team chose the Faithful Families Eating Smart and Moving More (FFESMM) initiative as one to implement throughout the NENCPPH region.
+As a means of addressing obesity in the Northeastern Region, the NENCPPH healthy weight action team chose the Faithful Families Eating Smart and Moving More (FFESMM) which changed its name to Faithful Families Thriving Communities initiative as one to implement throughout the NENCPPH region.

 The FFESMM initiative works with faith communities to see what can be done to improve healthy eating and active living within their faith community.
 Individual as well as community efforts are stressed.
 Lay leaders from the faith communities assist to set-up classes and provide instruction of the 9-weeks of classes which target healthy eating and active living.
 The faith community is also asked to review and select an environmental and/or policy change which could have a positive impact on the health of the faith community as a whole.
 Examples of policy and environmental changes include: providing water whenever food and drinks are provided, or creating a walking trail on the property.